yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 {% include image.html image="/assets/images/experiments/stonegarden/how-to-house/interior-aesthetics.jpg" %}

-And as for the wood elements, much of what we w needed was readily available at Dumro.
+And as for the wood elements, much of what we needed was readily available at Dumro.
 We didn't have to go custom furniture.
 For what did require custom furniture - shelving and so on - we decided that we would make it ourselves.

 {% include image.html image="/assets/images/experiments/stonegarden/how-to-house/furniture.jpg" %}